Wall Street Analyst Upgrade Credit Suisse Group AG [CS]. What else is Wall St. saying

 On October 5, 2022, Credit Suisse declared a Coupon Amount for the Credit Suisse S&P MLP Index ETN (the “ETN”).

+Over the last 12 months, CS stock dropped by -57.59%.
+The one-year Credit Suisse Group AG stock forecast points to a potential upside of 13.58.
+The average equity rating for CS stock is currently 4.00, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 15.07M shares, CS reached a trading volume of 52098692 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $11.88 billion, with 2.65 billion shares outstanding and 2.59 billion shares in the current float.
+Compared to the average trading volume of 16.29M shares, CS stock reached a trading volume of 15003845 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 JP Morgan have made an estimate for Credit Suisse Group AG shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on October 06, 2022.
 The new note on the price target was released on July 28, 2022, representing the official price target for Credit Suisse Group AG stock.

-Credit Suisse Group AG [CS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 23.72.
-With this latest performance, CS shares dropped by -7.27% in over the last four-week period, additionally sinking by -36.70% over the last 6 months – not to mention a drop of -52.00% in the past year of trading.
+Credit Suisse Group AG [CS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -9.48.
+With this latest performance, CS shares dropped by -17.79% in over the last four-week period, additionally sinking by -41.10% over the last 6 months – not to mention a drop of -57.59% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Credit Suisse Group AG [CS] shares currently have an operating margin of +3.18.
 Credit Suisse Group AG’s Net Margin is presently recorded at -6.29.